 The line is named after the street on which it travels.
 There is no significance behind the color.

 The Summit-Portage Regional Rail consists of a single service running entirely along an existing rail corridor from Barberton in the southwest to Kent in the northeast.
 It offers interchanges with all three light metro lines.

 Line A of the Summit-Portage Regional Rail is a 31.5 km regional rail service on an Northeast-Southwest alignment.
 It runs from Beaverton in the southwest to Kent in the northeast via Downtown Akron, serving 18 stations.

-The line has a station spacing of 1.853 km.
+The line has an average station spacing of 1.853 km.
 While a few of the stations are not likely to serve much in terms of ridership, they open up the network to more people and if good timed connections are provided by bus operators, can provide substantial benefit by speeding up journeys.

 The line is named after the trophy for the football rivalry between the University of Akron and Kent State University, both of which are served by the line.
 The colors are taken from the logos of the two teams.

 Put bluntly, Akron has lost 100,000 people since its height in the 1960s.
 It has lost population in every census since 1970.
 If the current trend continues with Rust Belt depopulation, Akron will continue to decline.
 That being said, there's still hope for the future, and there's nothing saying that Akron cannot rebound from its current state.

 Of the lines I drew on the map, there's a standout - I mentioned it prior.
 The rail corridor running through downtown Akron, at least the northern portion between Akron's Transit Center and Kent, hits so many key destinations that even a takt half hourly service with timed transfers at the transit center (again, the rail corridor is literally next to the city's hub-spoke transit center/intercity bus terminal) would provide an incredibly useful service.
 It may not match the PARTA shuttle between the two universities in directness, but it would serve many more people.